RitamRoa/Roa.ai/README.md

 ## what?

-so it is more of a fact-checker.
+so it is more of a one-liner fact-checker

 ## how?